This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 • diversify income

-• leverage digital platforms
+• leverage digital platforms without losing integrity

-• earn commissions
+• earn commissions as a legitimate business model

-• and build wealth outside traditional pathways
+• build wealth outside traditional gatekeeping

-So, yes — I will continue to share my links.
+So yes—I will continue to share my links.

 But I will share them with integrity, not pressure.